ariatemplates/usermanual/src/latest/widgets/aria_widgets_lib/tooltip.md

 Title: Tooltip

-Tooltip widget allows application developer to specify an offset to position the tooltip in some palce where it does not hide important information.
-For instance, tooltip will be placed below the mouse pointer and this will sometimes hide the important information.

-The main features of Tooltip widget are as follows:

-* **Initial delay** - the delay after which the tooltip will be shown if the the mouse remains stationary over the element

-* **Removal delay** - the delay after which the tooltip is removed, even if the mouse remains stationary

-* **Reshow delay** - the delay after which the tooltip is displayed again if the user moves the mouse over an element and is supposed to be shorter than the initial delay

-* **Timeframe** - the delay after which to show the tooltip is reset to the initial delay
+The Tooltip widget allows to create a piece of markup that can be shown when hovering over other widgtes, for example a Link or a Div.

-The simple way to add Tooltip widget to the application is as follows
+The simplest way to add Tooltip widget to the application is as follows

 <script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/widgets/tooltip/Snippet.tpl?tag=wgtTooltipSnippet&lang=at&outdent=true'></script>

+You can notice that the
+* the `id` property is mandatory because it will be used by other widgets to use the tooltip
+* the `macro` property is mandatory because the corresponding macro is responsible for the content of the tooltip.

 The whole list of configuration parameters is available in [TooltipCfg bean](http://ariatemplates.com/api/#aria.widgets.CfgBeans:TooltipCfg).

+You can notice some interesting features:
+* `showDelay` - the delay after which the tooltip will be shown if the the mouse remains stationary over the element
+* `closeOnMouseOutDelay` - the delay after which the tooltip is removed

+Here is a sample showing some examples of usage.

 <iframe class='samples' style="height:700px" src='%SNIPPETS_SERVER_URL%/samples/github.com/ariatemplates/documentation-code/samples/widgets/tooltip/' ></iframe>

-## Binding

-The only property that is bind-able for Tooltip widget is

-* tooltip

-For more information please read the article on [Widget bindings](widget_bindings).